-This Green and Blue Grid Vision responds to planning priorities set by the New South Wales Government in the Greater Sydney Region Plan (Region Plan) and Western City District Plan (District Plan) and Cumberland Conservation Plan, as well as local planning priorities established by Council and the Camden community in the Community Strategic Plan and Camden LSPS.
-The approach to identifying the local Green and Blue Grid framework is modelled from the Government Architect NSW's Sydney Green Grid.
-The Green and Blue Grid Vision sits within a suite of strategies developed by Camden Council that aim to create a healthy, liveable and sustainable natural environment in both urban and rural areas across the Camden LGA.
+This Green and Blue Grid Vision responds to planning priorities set by the State Government in the Greater Sydney Region Plan (Region Plan) and Western City District Plan (District Plan), as well as local planning priorities established by Council and the Camden community in the Community Strategic Plan and Camden LSPS.
+The approach to identifying the local Green and Blue Grid framework is modelled from the NSW Government Architects Sydney Green Grid.
+The Green and Blue Grid Vision sits within a suite of Strategies developed by Camden Council that aim to create a healthy, liveable and sustainable natural environment in both urban and rural areas across the Camden LGA.